MrCerealGuy/Stonecraft/doc/Manual.md

 The size of the largest chests is dictated by the maximum size of interaction form that the game engine can successfully display.
 If in the future the engine becomes capable of handling larger forms, by scaling them to fit the screen, the sequence of chest sizes will likely be revised.

-As with the chest of the basic Minetest game, each chest type comes in both locked and unlocked flavors.
-All of the chests work with the pneumatic tubes of the pipeworks mod.
+As with the chest of the basic Stonecraft game, each chest type comes in both locked and unlocked flavors.
+All of the chests work with the pneumatic tubes of 'Pipeworks'.

 ## Tools